In my opinion, this is an undeniable YES!

 So the bottom line is:

 Repeated exposure to violent and aggressive TV programs is damaging to children.
-There certainly is programming available that is positive, beneficial, healthy, and promotes learning.
-However, the bulk of time that children are watching television in most homes is relatively unsupervised and involves exposure to a range of unhealthy programming with violent and aggressive themes.
+There certainly is programming available that is positive, beneficial, healthy and promotes learning.
+However, the bulk of the time that children are watching television in most homes is relatively unsupervised and involves exposure to a range of unhealthy programming with violent and aggressive themes.

 What Are The Options?
 Here Are My Suggestions: